Asquera/elasticsearch-workshop-book/src/queries/queries/match.md

 * `title` has field type [text](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html)
 * `tags` has field type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html)

 The **text** type also sets the [standard](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-analyzer.html) analyzer.
 The text input for the `title` field is analyzed using this analyzer.
-It ensures the indexed terms and the given query terms are analyzed the same way.
-Otherwise they would not necessarily match or may match different terms.
+It ensures the indexed terms and the search query terms are analyzed the same way.
+Otherwise they would not necessarily match or would match on different terms.

 ## Add Documents